 To contact Sergeant James Seay:

-The Northeast Division is commanded by Deputy Chief Paul Shrawder and Captain Tim Bogenschutz.
-The officers in the Northeast Quadrant cover 30 square miles of area and serve approximately 75,934 citizens.
+The officers in the Northeast Division cover 30 square miles of area and serve approximately 75,934 citizens.
 The quadrant is a mixture of mostly residential and retail areas and is comprised of three districts: Edward, Frank, and George.
-The NE Division oversees these areas:
+The NE Division oversees Northeast Uniform.

 To contact the Northeast Division, please call: 260-427-1040.

-Southwest Division is commanded by Deputy Chief Steve Haffner.
-The SW Quadrant officers cover an area of 35 square miles and serve approximately 63,155 citizens.
+The Southwest Division officers cover an area of 35 square miles and serve approximately 63,155 citizens.
 The quadrant is a mixture of residential, retail, and industrial areas and is comprised of four districts: John, Lincoln, Ida and King.
+The Southwest Division oversees Southwest Uniform Operations, 911 Communications Liaison, and Merit Commission Liaison.

 To contact the Southwest Division, please call: 260-427-1419